Vipeholm experiments: Delayed results

-The confectionery industry donated huge sums of money and tons of chocolates and caramels to fund the experiments.
-Because the experiments had shown a clear link between sugar intake and dental cavities, the industry was not pleased with the results, and the researchers delayed their publication.
-When the study was finally made public in 1953, a critical debate arose about why they had been held back for so long.
+The confectionery industry supported the experiments through donations of money and sweets.
+Because the experiments had shown a clear link between sugar intake and dental cavities, the industry was not pleased with the results, and researchers delayed publication.
+When the study was finally made public in 1953, public debate arose over why the results had not been published earlier.

 The scientists were accused of having been bought by the industry.
 However, at the time there was not any public debate about the ethics of the experiments themselves.
-Modern attitudes in the dental profession are very different: a participant in the Vipeholm study, B. Krasse, writes "It is obvious that a research ethics committee would not accept a project like the Vipeholm Study today."
+Modern attitudes in the dental profession are very different: a researcher in the Vipeholm study, Bo Krasse, writes "It is obvious that a research ethics committee would not accept a project like the Vipeholm Study today."
 He explains "The need for the study was obvious to us as dentists" and states that the Swedish Parliament and then the news media debated the ethics of the study as early as 1953.

 Revelations

 It was not until the 1990s that studies appeared about the ethical aspects of the Vipeholm experiments.
 In 2000, the Swedish ombudsman for the disabled reported that the "excesses" of the study were not justified by the results.

 Elin Bommenel, a historian and doctoral student at Linköping University, performed a thorough study of the Vipeholm experiments in her dissertation, published in 2006.
 She was the first researcher to gain access to the original documents from the experimental period at Vipeholm.
 Her research describes how the scientists found themselves caught between the divergent goals of research and patient care as well as being under immense pressure from both political and economic interests.
-Three short, filmed lectures are available (English subtitles) on Youtube.